Cancer survivor: Family members

 Family members can be significantly affected by the cancer experience of their loved ones.
+They may need to be assessed and treated as a result of the emotional and mental strain.
 For parents of children with cancer, finishing treatment can be a particularly vulnerable time.
 In the post-treatment period, some parents may experience increases in anxiety, depression and feelings of helplessness.
 A sub-group of parents report post-traumatic stress symptoms up to years after treatment completion.
 Evidence-based psychological interventions tailored to the needs of parents of childhood cancer survivors may assist parents in resuming their normal lives after their child has finished treatment.

 Spouses of cancer survivors are more likely than other people to experience anxiety in the years after their partner's successful treatment.
 Being married reduces the cancer survivor's risk of developing post-traumatic stress disorder or other psychological difficulties, but it increases the risk of the spouse developing mental health symptoms.